Groumy/Groumy.github.io/_drafts/going-black.md

 # The verdict

 After some searching I stumbled on The Black Hack.
 Put simply it checked all the boxes for our group.
-But for those that do not know about that game system let's look into ot
+But for those that do not know about that game system let's look into it.

 We have now 5 sessions under the belt running [Barrowmaze Complete](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) with it and we have only minor issues that can easly be fixed with house rules.